 You can view the full proposals from all of the previous winning submissions by viewing the official unfunded list here: https://unfundedlist.com/the-unfunded-list/

 We spend a lot of effort building an evaluation committee with a breadth of experience and perspective and we are confident that we can be supportive of any format submitted to any funder.
-Your proposal will be assured of the highest quality evaluation to prepare you for success with future submissions to funding organizations.
-You can learn more about our evaluation committee members by following this link: https://unfundedlist.com/evaluation-committee/
+Your proposal will receive the highest quality evaluation to prepare you for success with future submissions to funding organizations.
+You can learn more about our evaluation committee members by following this link: https://unfundedlist.com/about-us/

-While there is no guarantee we will connect you with anyone, depending on the contents of your proposal we may suggest programs to apply to or make direct connections to potential funders.
+While there is no guarantee we will connect you with anyone other than the evaluators who review your proposal we do sometimes encourage our philanthropic friends to consider proposals we review.
+Depending on the contents of your proposal we may suggest programs to apply to or make direct connections to potential funders.
 We have a growing network of funders and grant-makers interested in giving special preference to the vetted proposals we send them.
 In the past we connected the organization Simprints with the WeWork Creator Awards and they won first prize.
 This past round we nominated Global Press Institute for the prestigious Skoll Award.